antonaavik/code-guidelines/README.md

 The above markup holds two classes; one to which you can attach some styling for slider and another which allows you to add the functionality.
 In this case we can remove js-slider class when slider functionality is not required (like if there is only one slide to display).

 ##CSS
+###Consistency
+Keep margins and paddings consistent!
+For example html elements should only have spacing on top (or on bottom) of the element (margin: 20px 0 0 0) and padding of wrapper element on opposite side (margin: 20px 0 0 0; padding: 1px 20px 20px 20px; background:blue).
+If we don't include spacing in a correct way to the elements, than we end up endless spacing issues later on.

 ###Source order
 Try and write stylesheets in specificity order.
 This ensures that you take full advantage of inheritance and CSS’ first C; the cascade.